-I conjured up many exciting variations and combinations, but in the end, over the two and a half odd years I baked these whimsical and magical little cakes, at least 90% of my orders were for chocolate and vanilla.
+I conjured up many exciting variations and combinations, but in the end, over the two-and-a-half-odd years, I baked these whimsical and magical little cakes, at least 90% of my orders were for chocolate and vanilla.

-I needed a recipe that delivered the perfect taste and texture, but one which was also user friendly to make since I baked every single cupcake myself, and sometimes up to 700 per day.
+I needed a recipe that delivered the perfect taste and texture, but one which was also user-friendly to make since I baked every single cupcake myself, and sometimes up to 700 per day.
 I adapted and simplified many of the baking methods, and this vanilla cupcake recipe is one of them.

 So many people I meet seem afraid of baking as if it is a mysterious and difficult skill to master.
 It can be tricky, but I have found that once you understand a few of the basic principles and practice doing it a lot, you kind of develop an almost six sense around it.
-I love the fact that it is precise, it more or less guarantees the results, and when you have a solid recipe in place, its the base from which you can start playing with variations and flavours.
+I love the fact that it is precise, it more or less guarantees the results, and when you have a solid recipe in place, it’s the base from which you can start playing with variations and flavours.

-salted caramel recipe
+salted caramel recipe click here

-vanilla cupcakes: (I use this recipe to make a standard vanilla sponge cake too)
+- vanilla cupcakes: I use this recipe to make a standard vanilla sponge cake too

-- 2 cups of sugar
+- 2 cups /400gms granulated sugar

-- 4 free-range eggs at room temperature
+- 4 large free-range eggs at room temperature

-- 3 cups of flour
+- 3 cups/360gm cake flour flour

 - 2 tsp baking powder